Metatab/metatab/README.rst

 If you don't specify a tab name for an Excel file, the first will be used.

-There are also URL forms for Google spreadsheet, S3 files and Socrata,
+There are also URL forms for Google spreadsheet, S3 files and Socrata.

 To test URLS, use the ``rowgen`` program: